This is an article related to Nouvelle Alexandrie. Click here for more information.

 C1/C1A Interchange

 The J14A interchange is a dual-two lane carriageway.
 There are proposals to widen this to a dual three-lane or dual four-lane junction.
 This would relieve congestion towards Qusqu.
-Planning began in 1716 AN, but construction has not begun.
+Planning began in 1716 AN, with eventual completion in 1729 AN as a three-lane junction.

 Junction 21A